CloudAppDevProject/CloudAppDev/docs/Report_Milestone_2.md

 3. A Horizontal Pod Autoscaler
 4. Secrets containing the required environment variables, keys and tokens

 Helm is used to allow easy maintenance of service configurations and versioning.
+Unfortunately we were unable to implement helm in time for this milestone.
+We will implement it for milestone 3.

 ---